Understanding EB-2 National Interest Waivers

 At Becker & Lee LLP, business and employment-based immigration is one of our primary focus areas.
 Our attorneys have advised a range of talented individuals whose work is in the national interest, including scientists, medical researchers, investors / business people, and others.

 Our EB-2 national interest waiver lawyers offer comprehensive representation to help increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our San Francisco Bay Area law firm to learn more about your options.